nkhil/clothing-retail-react-app/README.md

 ## Styling

-- This project uses `globalStyles` included in `styled-components`
+- This project uses `globalStyles` included in the `styled-components` package
-- I'm using simple flexbox containers and a simple `media query` in order to make the application responsive on desktop, mobile phones and tablets.
+- To make the application responsive, a flexbox containers and `@media` queries are used

 **Note:** Aside from the responsiveness, the styling is purposefully minimal to allow the client to test the prototype.
-I'm aware that this styling will need to be discarded in the next stages, and hence only a minimal amount of time was spent on it.
+I'm aware that this styling will need to be discarded in the next stages, and hence only a minimal amount of time was spent on it once all the user stories had been developed.

 ## Product Prices

 Product prices are stored as integers (in pennies) for maximum accuracy.
 A helper method (`formatPrice` in `App/helpers.js`) is used to convert the integer into a string for presentation purposes.
 As this wasn't explicitly stated, product prices are rendered like so:

 ```
 £30.50 / £30.00 / £1.00
 ```